 Another subject that elicited comments from numerous parties was the distinction made in the proposed decision between the GHG Planning Price, for use in supply side analysis, and the GHG adder, for use in planning for and evaluating DERs.
 Concerns about using two different price curves were expressed by CESA, IEP, LS Power, ORA, PG&E, SCE, SDG&E, and TURN.
 Parties argued that having two separate values for different types of resources undermines the comprehensive nature of IRP planning where resources should be evaluated on a consistent basis.
 While we understand that argument in concept, as we have acknowledged in other parts of this decision, the IRP process is not yet perfected and we have many improvements to make to our analytical processes and tools.
 In particular, the fact that many of the DERs were not optimized intrinsically within the modeling tool (RESOLVE) but instead were static inputs to the scenarios and sensitivities, means that the use of large amounts of DERs in the assumptions served to depress the GHG Planning Price outputs from the model.
 We have added this explanation to further illuminate our reasoning for maintaining separate price curves for now.
 It is possible that this policy will change in the future, as we continue to improve our modeling and analytical capability.
 But for now, we maintain the distinction between the GHG Planning Price and the GHG Adder for all of the other reasons already stated.

 Several parties commented on issues related to natural gas plants in the proposed decision.
 Calpine, NRG, WPTF, PG&E, SCE, and SDG&E all took issue with the requirement that LSEs proposing to procure from natural gas plants in the future make a showing that the need could not have been met with a lower-emitting resource.
-Most of the comments approach this issue as if it were a prohibition on contracting with any natural gas plants, when in fact it is just a requirement to offer an explanation for the need to do so.
+Most of the comments approach this issue as if it were a prohibition on contracting with any natural gas plants, when in fact it is just a requirement to offer an explanation if any alternative portfolio proposes long-term contracts with natural gas resources.
 Thus, we decline to modify the overall requirement.
 However, we do make one change in response to Calpine’s, IEP’s, and SCE’s comments, which seek an exception from the requirement for short-term resource adequacy purchases, as well as other tariffed or must-take resources that may be required by other Commission decisions or programs.
 We agree, and clarify that the requirement herein applies only to proposed contracts of five years or more with existing or new natural gas facilities that are not otherwise required by other orders of the Commission.
 We have made this change within the body of the decision.

 In addition, CAC’s comments argued that CHP facilities should be treated differently from other natural gas power plants, for purposes of the analysis, and also recommend that CHP facilities be granted a five-year extension on any existing contracts that expire before 2030.
 We decline to make this a requirement, though such extensions are already permitted, but acknowledge that CHP facilities will need to be considered along with other natural gas resources in our further examination of the ongoing need for their attributes.